tman10001/KAMI-Red/README.md

 KAMI Red (the best kami blue skid)

-i made this as joke lol
+this a serious thing i have started